Jim Bray's Car & Tech rants - publishing online exclusively since 1995

 Now, of course, it's a whole 'nuther ballgame, with digital high-definition TV having been the rule for the past couple of decades.
 And now it's "ultra high definition", which is known mostly as 4K (3840 x 2160 pixels).

-They're not there yet, though, so in this little ditty I'm going to talk about an LG 65-inch QNED flat panel, the AI QNED85 4K Smart TV.
+In this little ditty I'm going to talk about an LG 65-inch QNED flat panel, the AI QNED85 4K Smart TV.
 This $1199 (depending on where and when you buy it) is available in a variety of screen sizes from 55 to 86 inches, but LG Canada chose to send the 65-inch version, which is a reasonable compromise.

 QNED uses what LG calls a quantum dot colour filter and NanoCell technology to supposedly display a wider variety of colours than "lesser" LED TV's.
 I guess it's their way of competing with Samsung's excellent QLED system, which is what my reference TV is and which is extremely good, nearly as good as OLED.